Coldcard/coldcard-paper-wallet-templator/README.md

 - Command to go from PNG with alpha and some text into simple PNM file:

     `pngtopam -mix -background=#FFF qrsample-pk.png | pamditherbw -threshold | pamtopnm > qrsample-pk.pnm

+# Design Tips

+- you must include whitespace around the QR code: more the better, and should be fully 'quiet'
+- QR will be background white / black pixels ... so do not place over gradient